I’m a big believer in defensive freelancing — handling problems before they become a problem.

 I charge a late fee.
 That’s not so much for monetary reasons, but more to let clients know that I’m serious about being paid on time and that there are boundaries in our business relationship.
 Those terms are called out clearly in the payment section of my contract, and for the few people who I have had issues with, I also toss a mention of it in the invoice.

 These four are just a start.
-Freelancers Union has covered topics like using a client scorecard, making a friend in accounting, and reactive approaches like small claims court.
+You’ll find other platforms that have covered topics like using a client scorecard, making a friend in accounting, and reactive approaches like small claims court.
 Regardless, don’t wait until non-payment (or underpayment) becomes an issue.
 Save yourself (and your bank account) the headache, and start trying out a few of these on your next new client.